micahirsch/image-compression/README.md

 ## Joining the previous steps

 The final algorithm is excecuted using the previously explained procedures and tested using different images and two different quantization matrices.
+The first quantization matrix is the most used matrix, meanwhile the second one was created by myself.
+Depending on which quantization matrix is used the image looses more or less quality.